leodeslf/leaf/summs/software-engg/principles.md

 Each method should solve **only one** problem.
 More problems, options, or conditions should be solved by another block of code to be easily maintained.

-Leonardo da Vinci:
 >Simplicity is the ultimate sophistication.

-Mies Van Der Rohe:
+- Leonardo da Vinci

 >Less is more.

-Antoine de Saint Exupéry:
+- Mies Van Der Rohe

 >It seems that perfection is reached not when there is nothing left to add, but when there is nothing left to take away.

+- Antoine de Saint Exupéry

 ## SOLID